aldyl/novaiso/README.md

 Usage

-This script use configure file located in ~/.novaisorc For example:
+This script use configure file located in ~/.novaisorc if not exist use default system settings.

+For example:

 $ novaiso [ARGS]